deepika0101-coder/web-security-notes/HTTP/http_basics.md

 ### __proxies(mdn)__
-- proxies caching depends on `cache-control header: private` means shared proxies and CDN could not cache it and if they there is possibilites of caching login credentials or other critical info. then it is prone to attacks.
+- proxies caching depends on `cache-control header: private` means shared proxies and CDN(Content delivery network) could not cache it and if they there is possibilites of caching login credentials or other critical info. then it is prone to attacks.

   - `caching` - it stores frequently accessed data for a short period of time. if it allow's accessing unauthorized data the it is vunlerable.